 Information for second-level teachers in Ireland.

-Where ASTI members have concerns regarding risk or potential risk from asbestos exposure at school this should be raised in the first instance with the school principal and if necessary the Board of Management.
+o Where ASTI members have concerns regarding risk or potential risk from asbestos exposure at school, this should be raised in the first instance with the school principal and if necessary, the Board of Management.
 ASTI should be contacted if the issue is not satisfactorily resolved or for advice.
-School Employers are required by law to assess any asbestos risk to the health of staff and must lay down any measures necessary to deal with any risk.
-Before any refurbishment or construction work is carried out which might involve the disturbance of or damage to asbestos the school must get appropriate expert advice and must inform the Health & Safety Authority.
+School Employers are required by law to assess any asbestos risk to the health of staff and must lay down any measures necessary to deal with any risk. o Before any refurbishment or construction work is carried out which might involve the disturbance of or damage to asbestos, the school must get appropriate expert advice and must inform the Health & Safety Authority.

 Full information must be provided to all staff regarding any risk or potential risk.
-The Department of Education and Skills assists and advises schools in dealing with the asbestos problems that may arise.
+The Department of Education assists and advises schools in dealing with the asbestos problems that may arise.

 The full set of regulations is available on the Health & Safety Authority website.

 Find answers to the questions we get asked the most here.

 Frequently Asked Questions on Safety, Health and Welfare in Schools